sundeepbassi/The-Wellbeing-Retreat/README.md

 I had to adjust the bottom height of right about heading class because it was out of alignment with the left side heading class.

+The right about heading bottom right was increased to 150px to help it sit better with the left hand side.

 The sign up section is credited to a video tutorial by "How to create Sign up & Login form with HTML and CSS" | Easy tutorial | By Code Info.